Home

 Around Week 6

-German Shepherd puppies begin exhibiting more adult like behaviors such as mounting of other littermates and demonstrating dominance roles.
+German Shepherd puppies begin exhibiting more adult like behaviors such as mounting of other litter mates and demonstrating dominance roles.
 Sniffing of tails and noses also becomes an important part of the greeting process among their canine peers.
 Between about 7 - 9 weeks of age the fear response may become so strong as to begin to overwhelm the attraction response.
 For other puppies the social motivation to make contact may very well overcome any wariness during this phase of GSD development.

-Around weeks 7 -12
+Around weeks 7 - 12

 Among other things, this is an ideal age of socializing your German Shepherd puppy to humans, other animals and new surroundings and objects.
-It also a great time to learn such important skills as: leash breaking, housebreaking, crate training, accepting gentle handling and grooming and to accept human domination and control.
+It also a great time to learn such important skills as: leash training, housebreaking, crate training, accepting gentle handling and grooming and to accept human domination and control.

 The socialization period is absolutely critical in GSD development and acceptance of other animal species.
 If a GSD puppy is not exposed to horses, sheep, goats, other dogs, cats or small children before it reaches 12 weeks, it is likely it will never accept them.